Last Updated on April 2, 2023

 This Edexcel GCSE Art exam was completed by Samantha Li, while studying at West Island School, Pokfulam, Hong Kong.
 Samantha was awarded full marks for her examination, gaining 100% (A*) overall.
 She explored a fantasy / spiritualistic theme, interpreting the set starting point ‘Force’.

 Many students panic when their Art exam paper arrives.
-They worry that they won’t be able to come up with a creative interpretation and sometimes spend weeks fretting over their ideas (in fact, students are doing this now, in our forum).
+They worry that they won’t be able to come up with a creative interpretation and sometimes spend weeks fretting over their ideas.
 Samantha’s project is a superb reminder that the best way to approach a topic is to ensure that it is grounded in first-hand observation, that you enjoy the process and that you craft a personal, individual response.

 We were lucky enough to interview Samantha about her project.
 Her answers are below: